 The school nurse collaborates with parents and others in the assessment process to help identify children with special learning needs.
 She may initiate referrals.
 The school nurse can provide the necessary link between educators and the medical community.

 A cumulative health record is maintained on each child, K-12.
 This includes a required physical examination and a documentation of state mandated immunizations (RSA 200:38).
 A complete listing of immunization requirements can be obtained from the school nurse or your child's Primary Care Doctor.
-Children who are 11 years of age or older, must receive a one-time dose of Tdap vaccine if it has been 5 years or longer since the last documented dose of tetanus immunization.

 Students who have not been fully immunized will not be in compliance with the law and will be placed on a "Conditional Enrollment," provided there is documentation of at least one dose of each required vaccine.
 The parent or guardian will be asked to provide an appointment date for the next due dose of vaccine from a health care provider.
 This appointment date shall serve as the suspension date if the child fails to keep the scheduled appointment.
 This process shall continue until acceptable immunization status is attained.